 On 16th March 2012 the Council borrowed £4,000,000 from the Public Works Loan Board at an interest rate of 4.04%.
 The loan matures in 30 years and is repayable in equal annual instalments, including interest, of £232,500.
 The amount presented in the Balance Sheet is the outstanding principal repayable plus accrued interest.
-The fair value of the loan at the Balance Sheet date is £3,900,000 against an amortised value of £3,844,000.
+The fair value of the loan at the Balance Sheet date, based on current market information and as calculated by the Public Works Loan Board, is £4,823,000 against an amortised value of £3,733,000.